Florence30tpwk/JoinHub-Connecting-WVSU-Students-to-Organizations/README.md

 -  Personalized recommendations for organizations
 -  Centralized list of official WVSU organizations
 -  Apply and track organization applications in-app
--  Receive announcements and chat with members
+-  Real-time campus announcements and chat with members
 -  View upcoming events and campus activities
--  Real-time notifications for updates
+-  Interactive and user-friendly web interface

 ##  How It Works

 1. **Sign Up / Log In** using student credentials.
 2. **Select Interests** (academic, arts, volunteering, etc.).
 3. **View Recommended Orgs** based on your preferences.
-4. **Join or Apply** directly through the app.
+4. **Join or Apply** directly through the website.
 5. **Stay Updated** via announcements and event reminders.

 ## Tech Stack